ElmerCSC/elmerfem/elmerice/Solvers/Documentation/CoupledIceHydrologyCalvingPlumesDocumentation.md

 * `Basal Melt Summer Start = Real …`
   * The time in the simulation to begin using summer melt rates (expressed as a number between 0 and 1)
 * `Basal Melt Summer Stop = Real …`
-  * The time in the simulation to begin using summer melt rates (expressed as a number between 0 and 1)
+  * The time in the simulation to stop using summer melt rates (expressed as a number between 0 and 1)

 ### GMValid.F90
 This is a very simple solver that’s more-or-less just a stripped-down copy of BasalMelt3D.F90 and exists to set up a mask variable for which ungrounded areas are connected to the fjord and which aren’t.
+You need to specify `Calving Front Mask = Logical True` in the relevant boundary condition.
 Solver options and inputs:
-* None – just the usual lines to define the equation, etc.
+* `GroundedMask Variable = String ...` (defaults to GroundedMask)

 ## Problems
 If you find something that doesn’t work or you can’t easily fix or isn’t listed here, email Samuel Cook (samuel.cook@univ-grenoble-alpes.fr)